software-mansion/react-native-screens/native-stack/README.md

 Describes heights where a sheet can rest.
 Works only when `stackPresentation` is set to `formSheet`.

-Heights should be described as fraction (a number from [0, 1] interval) of screen height / maximum detent height.
+Heights should be described as fraction (a number from `[0, 1]` interval) of screen height / maximum detent height.
-There is also possibility to specify `fitToContents` literal, which intents to set the sheet height to the height of its contents.
+There is also possibility to specify `[-1]` literal array with single element, which intets to set the sheet height to the height of its contents.

 Please note that the array **must** be sorted in ascending order.

+There are also legacy & **deprecated** options available:

+* 'medium' - corresponds to `[0.5]` detent value, around half of the screen height,
+* 'large' - corresponds to `[1.0]` detent value, maximum height,
+* 'all' - corresponds to `[0.5, 1.0]` value, the name is deceiving due to compatibility reasons.

 Defaults to `[1.0]` literal.

+#### `sheetElevation` (Android only)

+Integer value describing elevation of the sheet, impacting shadow on the top edge of the sheet.

+Not dynamic - changing it after the component is rendered won't have an effect.

+Defaults to `24`.

 #### `sheetExpandsWhenScrolledToEdge` (iOS only)